ryanhellyer/comicjet/README.md

 	This can be implemented with only a flashing button, and the arrow and text can be held within the image.
 	Load via comic template.
 		Add JS in router to provide flashing button effect

+/en/bla/ should trigger 404

+/en/de/comic/ - comic page
+	Need to have ability to display credits beneath each comic